aanastasiou/citehound/doc/source/operation.rst

     > citehound_admin.py db link

-Very briefly, this script applies blocking on countries and then for each country runs a probabilistic linkage step for the country's institutions.
+Very briefly, this script applies blocking on countries and then for each country runs a linkage step for the country's institutions.

 For more information about the topic of "Record Linkage", `start here <https://en.wikipedia.org/wiki/Record_linkage>`_